ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 bearing in mind that we know that the ages multiply to give 36.
 If you are doing this on your own then try to do it in an order so that you can make sure that you have not missed out any possibilities.
-Luckily, I have given you a table (with some gaps) that show that there are 8 possibilities.
+Luckily, I have given you a table (with some gaps) that shows that there are 8 possibilities.
 Copy the table onto a piece of paper and fill in the gaps.

 Once you have identified all the possibilities, go back and look at clues 2